 In their world, sexual violence is only a problem for cisgender women, and those women need to be saved.
 In their world, they need to identify those rare university members who stifle reports of sexual violence.
 For them, it doesn’t make sense that a survivor would not want to seek so-called justice via the Title IX Office.

 In their world, they need to protect survivors from themselves.

 Unsurprisingly, their world consists of the few with power in the university: the upper-level administrators who are predominantly the combination of White, cis-gendered, able-bodied, heterosexual, and male.
 Their intentions in requiring all university employees to report any instance of sexual violence is ostensibly meant to safeguard survivors.
 However, it is simultaneously a gross overreach of Obama-era guidance on Title IX that serves to first protect the legal interest of the university.

 What’s The Harm of Their World?

-Imagine a marginalized graduate student who discloses sexual harassment from a renowned—and tenured—faculty member.
+Imagine a marginalized student who discloses sexual harassment from a renowned—and tenured—faculty member.
 There are two options that are likely for this student survivor who does not want to formally report to a university that has discriminated against them in the past:

 1. Instead of disclosing to a trusted graduate student who is a mandated reporter, the student survivor keeps the harassment to themselves, thus dealing with the mental health consequences all alone.

-2. Conversely, the student survivor discloses to this graduate student, who formally reports the harassment to the university—thus subjecting the student survivor to the harm of removing their autonomy and agency.
+2. Conversely, the student survivor discloses this to a graduate student, who formally reports the harassment to the university—thus subjecting the student survivor to the harm of removing their autonomy and agency.